 One final note – you really need a food processor to get the texture just right.
 I tried finely dicing the dried fruit and seeds and while it was okay, the texture was just a bit too mealy for my preference.
 The food processor nails the final texture.

-Nut Free Paleo BarsPrint Recipe Rate This Recipe
+Nut Free Paleo BarsPrint Recipe Rate this Recipe Pin Recipe

 - 6 large dried turkish figs